travelingpiano/Scriber/docs/README.md

 ## Accomplished Over the Weekend

 This weekend, we created a basic React Native interactive app for iOS.
+The app send fetch requests, display information and handle authentication.
+We have a Django server with functioning OAuth, connected to a MongoDB database.
+We have also successfully transcribed some sample conversations using the Watson API, with speaker diarization and timestamps.

 ## Team Members and Work Breakdown